2021 Legislative Agenda

 - Invest $40M for the Early Learning Facilities (ELF) and WA Early Learning Loan (WELL) Funds and critical technical project assistance.
 Washington’s early learners need equitable access to classrooms and space for preschool and childcare programs.
 Leveraging local and private funds, investing in facilities helps economic recovery in WA in two ways: Creating jobs for capital projects and ensuring future early learning space for children and working parents.

-In addition to our primary legislative agenda items, ELAA also endorses these policies as important for children and families.
+ELAA Support Agenda.
+In addition to our primary legislative agenda items, ELAA also endorses these policies.

-- Expand and modernize the WA Working Families Tax Credit to promote early childhood development, lift kids and families out of poverty and promote kids’ long-term educational success.
-Research shows that children in families with the earned income tax credit are healthier, are better supported as their families are lifted out of poverty and have better short and long-term educational outcomes.
-The state’s current match to the Federal program is 10%, this boost would increase the state’s match to 15%, increasing support for working families to help assure their successful economic recovery and their children’s development and resiliency.
+- Pass a Recovery Rebate through an updated Working Families Tax Credit.
+Promote early childhood development, lift kids and families out of poverty, and promote kids’ long-term educational success.
+Research shows that children in families with earned income tax credit are healthier, better supported as their families have extra resources to afford essentials and have better educational outcomes.
+The bill provides a base credit of $500 that is phased out as income increases, with additional funds for households with more dependents.
+It also includes immigrant workers unjustly excluded from most tax credits, expanding support for working families to help assure their successful economic recovery and their children’s development and resiliency.

 Build Robust Support for Infant and Early Childhood Mental Health